 3 Types of Hydro-Jetter Users: Which One Are You?

-You’re in the shop or on a job, the phone rings, and it’s a contractor asking the same question we hear all the time: “What jetter do I actually need?”
+You’re in the shop or on a job, the phone rings, and it’s a contractor asking the same question we hear all the time: “What size jetter do I actually need?”

 By the end of this breakdown, you’ll know exactly which category you fall into and what direction makes the most sense for your next move.